Line thrower: History

 In 1808, Henry Trengrouse designed a rocket-based system which was similar to Manby's in the use of the line and hawser, but instead of a mortar he suggested a rocket, and a chair was used instead of a cradle.
 The distinctive features of the apparatus consisted of ‘a section of a cylinder, which is fitted to the barrel of a musket by a bayonet socket; a rocket with a line attached to its stick is so placed in it that its priming receives fire immediately from the barrel’.
 The advantages were that the rocket was much lighter and more portable than the mortar; that the cost was much smaller; that there was little risk of the line breaking, because the velocity of a rocket increases gradually, whereas that of a shot fired from a mortar was so great and sudden that the line was frequently broken; the whole of Trengrouse's apparatus could, moreover, be packed in a chest four feet three inches by one foot six inches, and carried by vessels of every size, while Manby contemplated the use of the mortar only on shore, and the safety of the vessel depended therefore on the presence of an apparatus in the vicinity of the wreck.

 In 1877, David A. Lyle, a first lieutenant in the United States Army, was engaged by Sumner Increase Kimball, the only superintendent of the U.S. Life-Saving Service, and developed 3 bronze, smooth-bore guns of different sizes to be used as line throwers.
 The 2+1/2 in gun became the standard line-throwing gun and came to be known as the Lyle gun.

 In 1855, the Boxer rocket was developed, a two-stage rocket used in rescue line applications until World War II.

 Modern systems

-Modern rocket-based systems are a common choice for vessels that require a line-throwing apparatus to meet SOLAS requirements, but in the late 1980s, pneumatic line throwers were invented and are preferred in many instances.
+Modern rocket-based systems are a common choice for vessels that require a line-throwing apparatus to meet the SOLAS requirements, but in the late 1980s, pneumatic line throwers were invented and are preferred in many instances.
 Shoulder-fired line-throwing guns are available, and there are also slingshot-based systems.